nladkins/matplotlib-challenge/README.md

 ## Background

-The purpose of this repository is to contact an analysis of a recent animal study consisting of 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
+The purpose of this code is to run an analysis of hypothetical drug studies on mice for the hypothetical company Pymaceuticals Inc. Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+The code included here performs an analysis of study data as well as metadata on the mice.
+The example provided here is a screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

 ## Tasks